alanng10/class-lang/Docue/Article/Word/a.md

 Word "fact" has meaning that is refactor.

+Word "symbol" has meaning that is entity represent entity.

 Word "auto" has meaning that is entity to do effect.

 Word "node" has meaning that is entity.